Skip to Content

 Halfway Hot Springs near Revelstoke, BC

-Soaking at Halfway Hot Springs
+Soaking at Halfway Hot Springs.

 There are several pools lined with river rocks near the rushing Halfway River.
 There are also a few pools on the edge of the river itself.
 Some of the pools are really hot, but most are about 42C.
 If you get too warm, go for a plunge in the river.

-For years this area was full of partiers and trash, but it was cleaned up in 2017 and the site now has a full-time caretaker thanks to Sites and Trails BC.
-It’s so gorgeous now!
 The 10-minute walk to the springs from the parking lot is one of my favourite hikes in Revelstoke.
 You head steeply downhill on switchbacks and stairs.
 There is an outhouse near the bottom of the stairs and a changing hut right next to the main pools.

 Cost: Free